 So would you consider this ability to “catch successive waves” as being the key to the success of all of the labels in the Beggars Group?

 “I think, for any label to be successful they have to reinvent themselves.
 The independent labels who have been great but have not survived are the ones which have not reinvented themselves.
 Creation was a great label but it’s one picture really, not a succession of pictures.
 The same was true of Factory, who put out music every bit as good as we did, but they didn’t run their businesses properly and they didn’t reinvent themselves.
-And if you look at the progression of 4AD from Bauhaus to Cocteau Twins to Pixies, to TV On The Radio or Bon Iver there’s a huge change there.
-Even more noticeable when you look at XL which has gone from SL2 and Liquid, through Prodigy and onto Basement Jaxx, The White Stripes, Adele and The xx.”
+And if you look at the progression of 4AD from Bauhaus to Cocteau Twins to Pixies, to TV On The Radio, Bon Iver, The National, Grimes, there’s a huge change there.
+Even more noticeable when you look at XL which has gone from SL2 and Liquid, through Prodigy and onto Basement Jaxx, The White Stripes, Dizzee Rascal, Vampire Weekend, Adele and The xx.”

 The last decade has proved very fruitful for the Group with legends like Gil Scott Heron, Radiohead and Scott Walker being attracted to work with you, and new internationally renowned acts like Adele, Dizzee Rascal, The National, The White Stripes and more being unearthed by your labels.
 Has this success surprised you?